kristogj/rock-paper-scissors/README.md

 ## Real-time predictions
 To do the real-time predictions I made a new camera view, *predict_live(_)*, that makes predictions on every frame of the video being captured.
-With a minimal effort on building the dataset, I manage to get pretty good results with this model.
+With a minimal effort on building the dataset, I managed to get pretty good results.
 ![collecting](images/prediction.png) <br>